GlaiChen/os-hw2/README.md

       ```
       <br/>
 2. Using `gethosttime()` , I had to measure how long it takes to execute `getcycles()` .
 In addition, I had to time the `gettimeofday()`  system call. <br/>
-   I should be mindful to do the measurement while minimizing the overhead of doing the measurement. <br/>
+   We were asked to be mindful to do the measurement while minimizing the overhead of doing the measurement. <br/>

 3. I had to use both `gethosttime()`  and the `gettimeofday()`  system call to time the inner for-loop of the following bit of code: <br/><br/>
    ```bash